joshHug/LeidenITP/labs/extra_exercises.md

 Start by downloading the zip file from brightspace using [this link].
 Unzip the files.

-Now open PyCharm and select open and select the folder you just created (when unzipping).
+Now open PyCharm, select open, and select the folder you just created (when unzipping).
 The folder contains folders for each topic.
-In the topic folders you can find the python files with the exercises.
+In the topic folders, you can find the Python files with the exercises.

 # updating your folders with new exercises

-When you already downloaded an older zip file, but there are new exercises.
-Go to brightspace and download the zipfolder agian using [this link].
-Now, unzip the files in the same folder as where you unzipped it the first time. **VERY IMPORTANT WHEN YOUR FILEMANAGER ASKS YOU WHAT TO DO WITH DUPLICATE FILES CHOOSE SKIP NEW FILES AND/OR NOT OVERWRITE OLD FILES!**
+When you already downloaded an older zip file and there are new exercises follow these instructions: Go to brightspace and download the zip folder again using [this link].
+Now, unzip the files in the same folder as where you unzipped them the first time. **VERY IMPORTANT WHEN YOUR FILEMANAGER ASKS YOU WHAT TO DO WITH DUPLICATE FILES CHOOSE SKIP NEW FILES AND/OR NOT OVERWRITE OLD FILES!**

 # Topic

 ## Standard Python Library Functions

-This topic covers all standard python library functions that might be useful.
-All exercise in this topic exist of making your own basic function with a certain functionality and slowly building towards more advanced implementations.
-The last function always asks you to use the standard python library function.
-Note, that you implementations only mimic the standard python library functions, often they are implemented smart and/or handle more inputs.
+This topic covers all standard Python library functions that might be useful.
+All exercises in this topic exist of making your own basic function with a certain functionality and slowly building towards more advanced implementations.
+The last function always asks you to use the standard Python library function.
+Note, that your implementations only mimic the standard Python library functions, often they are implemented smart and/or handle more inputs.

 ### abs (easy -> hard)